Sequential Monte Carlo with transformations: SMC samplers with transformations

 An established approach for estimating mixture models is that of RJMCMC.
 Here, $t$ is chosen to be a random variable and assigned a prior $p_{t}$, which here we choose to be uniform over the values $1$ to $T$.
 Let

 be the joint posterior distribution over the parameters $\theta_{t}$ conditional on $t$.
 RJMCMC simulates from the joint space of $\left(t,\theta_{t}\right)$ in which a mixture of moves is used, some fixed-dimensional ($t$ fixed) and some trans-dimensional (to mix over $t$).
 The simplest type of trans-dimensional move in this case is that of a birth move for moving from $t$ to $t+1$ components, or a death move for moving from $t+1$ to $t$ \citep{Richardson1997}.
-We consider a birth move, and for the purposes of exposition we assume that the weights of the components are chosen to be fixed in each model (this assumption will be relaxed later), uniform prior probability over $t$ and equal probability of proposing birth or death.
+We consider a birth move, a uniform prior probability over $t$ and equal probability of proposing birth or death.
+For the purposes of exposition we assume that the weights of the components are chosen to be fixed in each model (this assumption will be relaxed later in section \ref{sec:Bayesian-model-comparison}).
 Let $u_{t}=\left(\mu_{t+1},\tau_{t+1}\right)$, be the mean and precision of the new component and let $\psi_{t}\left(u_{t}\mid\theta_{t}\right)=p_{\mu}\left(\mu_{t+1}\right)p_{\tau}\left(\tau_{t+1}\right)$.
 A birth move simulates $u_{t}\sim\psi_{t}$ and has acceptance probability